Walter W. Stone: Political life

 Walter Stone had a lifelong involvement with left-wing Australian Labor Party (ALP) politics, but nevertheless considered himself an Australian nationalist.
 He first assisted the controversial Jack Lang (premier of New South Wales) in his Auburn electorate.
 Later he was active in the Neutral Bay branch.
 He was chair of the meeting at Mosman Town Hall on 21 June 1966, addressed by ALP Opposition Leader Arthur Calwell, who was shot and wounded by Peter Kocan after leaving the meeting.
 The ALP awarded him life membership after 50 years of active service.

 Personal life

 Walter married Mollie Jenkins in 1932 and had five children, before she died at age 29.
 His sons later worked as printers at Wentworth Press.
 He later married Jean Saxelby in 1951, and they lived in her home at Cremorne.
 Jean became an integral part of all his publishing and literary pursuits, and after his death, published his biography.
 Suffering from a long illness, he died in 1981.
 His extensive book collection was sold by catalogue by bookseller Antique Bookshop and Curios in 1982.
-His personal papers, and those of Wentworth Press, are held by Fisher Library Rare Books and by the State Library of New South Wales.
+His personal papers, and those of Wentworth Press, are held by Fisher Library Rare Books, the State Library of New South Wales and the National Library of Australia.
+He was interviewed in 1962 by Hazel de Berg about his life and career.
+The recording can be found at the National Library of Australia.